anaconda/ae-preflight/README.md

 ======

 #### Installing
 To install the package do the following from the command line of your system.
+For system specific instructions see [detailed instructions](#detailed-install-instructions).

 ```sh
 git clone